smsfire/php-sdk/readme.md

 # Quickstart
 The reference of this service can be found [here](https://docs.smsfire.com.br/apis-sms)

+## Important

+### Receiving messages (MO)
+When you turn `true` the `allowReply` param at individual or bulk messaging methods, this can cause additional costs on your account.
+Contact your account manager to know more about it.

+### Flash messages - Class 0
+The `flash` param depends of route that were settled on your account as well of each carrier's availability for this feature.
+Contact your account manager to know more about it.

 ## Namespace - Sms\\Message
 This namespace will give to you access to few method linked to SMS API services as: